tash3080/ELK-Stack-Project/README.md

 ## Automated ELK Stack Deployment

+In this project, I configured an ELK stack server in order to set up a cloud monitoring system.
+This project resulted in tangible deliverables that demonstrate my knowledge of cloud, network security, logging and monitoring.

 The files in this repository were used to configure the network depicted below.

 ![Network diagram](Images/W13-CloudResource_Diagram.png)